-If you are considering exiting your timeshare, one option you have is to sell it.
+If you are looking for a way to get out of your timeshare, selling it can be a legitimate option.
 Let’s look at the positive and negative aspects of selling your timeshare.

 The Positive:

-Resale is inexpensive compared to other timeshare exit options.
-Depending on the platform you choose, your rental pricing can range from a few hundred dollars to a few thousand dollars.
+Resale is less expensive than other timeshare exit options.
+Depending on the platform you choose, your costs can range from a few hundred dollars to a few thousand dollars.

 It is less time-consuming than other exit options.
 The effort it takes to list your timeshare and wait for an offer is not time-consuming.
 Of course, you will have to answer questions from interested buyers as they come up.

-You could make some of your initial purchase price back.
-Unlike giving your timeshare back to your resort/developer, you could receive a check at the end of the resale process.
+You could recoup some of your initial purchase price.
+Unlike returning your timeshare to your resort/developer, you may receive a check at the end of the resale process.
 Even though you purchased a timeshare for its value as a vacation product, some timeshares, depending on location and the brand you own with, have value on the secondary market.

 The Negative: